spacepy/spacepy/Doc/source/install_windows.rst

 Standalone installers
 =====================

+Standalone installers for Windows will be discontinued starting with SpacePy 0.3.
+Binary wheels will still be provided and can be downloaded from the same location and installed with ``pip``, e.g. ``pip install spacepy-0.2.2-cp38-cp38-win_amd64.whl``.

 Self-extracting and self-installing executables are also available for download direct from `our github
 <https://github.com/spacepy/spacepy/releases>`__.
 Be sure to choose the